Hawaiian Words to Know for Your Vacation

 Ono – Delicious (also a type of fish)

-Luau - Hawaiian feast
+Luau - a Hawaiian feast

 Hula – Traditional Hawaiian dance